alexei-led/vertical-workload-autoscaler/sop/controller.md

-# WorkloadAutoscaler Controller Implementation Steps
+# VerticalWorkloadAutoscaler Controller Implementation Steps

-This document outlines the steps required to implement the WorkloadAutoscaler controller logic and helper functions.
+This document outlines the steps required to implement the VerticalWorkloadAutoscaler controller logic and helper functions.

 ## 1. Reconcile Function Implementation

 ### 1.1 Core Reconcile Logic

 - [x] Open `internal/controller/workloadautoscaler_controller.go`
-- [x] Fetch the `WorkloadAutoscaler` object.
+- [x] Fetch the `VerticalWorkloadAutoscaler` object.
-- [x] Fetch the target resource (e.g., Deployment, StatefulSet, CronJob, DaemonSet) referenced by the `WorkloadAutoscaler` CRD.
+- [x] Fetch the target resource (e.g., Deployment, StatefulSet, CronJob, DaemonSet) referenced by the `VerticalWorkloadAutoscaler` CRD.
 - [x] Fetch the associated `VPA` object.
 - [x] Process existing VPA recommendations (on the first run) and watch for future updates.
-- [x] Determine if an update is needed based on the VPA recommendations and `WorkloadAutoscaler` configuration (time windows, step size, etc.).
+- [x] Determine if an update is needed based on the VPA recommendations and `VerticalWorkloadAutoscaler` configuration (time windows, step size, etc.).
 - [x] If an update is needed:
   - [x] Calculate new resource values (requests/limits) based on StepSize configuration.
   - [x] Update the target resource (e.g., `Deployment`) with new resource values.